Skip to main content

 Full course description for Networks and Security

-Fulfill eight elective credits from the selection provided below, with the following stipulations: The content of CYBR 490: Special Topics in Cybersecurity varies from semester to semester.
-Students may enroll in this course multiple times for elective credit, provided each instance covers different topics, and they have obtained approval from either the cybersecurity coordinator or the CSC department chair.
-To count certification preparation courses (CYBR 313, CYBR 323, and CYBR 343) towards major or technical elective requirements, students must successfully pass the related certification exam and submit proof of this achievement.
-An approved cybersecurity internship (CYBR 350I) is eligible to count as a major elective requirement.
-Students should obtain approval from the Cybersecurity Internship Coordinator before commencing the internship.
+Students must complete eight elective credits from the list of approved courses below, adhering to the following guidelines: CYBR 490: Special Topics in Cybersecurity offers rotating content that changes each semester.
+Students may take this course multiple times for elective credit, provided each enrollment covers a distinct topic and prior approval is obtained from either the Cybersecurity Director or the Chair of the Computer Science and Cybersecurity (CSC) Department.
+An approved cybersecurity internship (CYBR 350I) may also count toward the major elective requirement.
+Students must obtain prior approval from the Cybersecurity Internship Coordinator before beginning the internship experience.

 In this course, students continue not only to learn how to identify and collect digital evidence through forensics search tools, but also to study the emerging data mining techniques.
 The topics include how to design a plan for a computer crime investigation; how to select a computer software tool to perform the investigation; how to articulate the laws applying to the appropriation of computers for forensics analysis; how to verify the integrity of the evidence being obtained; how to prepare the evidence collected for the use in the court; and how to present the evidence as an expert eyewitness in court.
 Some hypothetical and real cases are also discussed in class.